 CHARACTER: Akihiko is our main character.
 He's an average man that get's twindled up by a family curse that may or may not kill him in a couple years.
 His cousin, Ren, may also suffer the same fate.
 (A few minor characters come into play, but since I'm trying to do a spoil-free review, I'm going to disregard them in this segment.)
 The only complaint I have about the character development is that the main couple seemed a bit "forced" to be together.
 Maybe it was just me.
 8/10

-ENJOYMENT: Like I said, reading this manga at night before bed is probably the best decision you can make.
+ENJOYMENT: Like I said, reading this manga at night is probably the best decision you can make.
 It's perfect--it sets an eerie scene, the tone is dark and chilly, and it stimulates the plot in your head.
-My point is: /I/ enjoyed this manga /because/ I read it on cold creepy nights and could relate to the dark atmosphere; the story's impact may not be the same for everyone if they don't do this.
+My point is: Maybe /I/ enjoyed this manga so much partially because I read it on cold creepy nights and could relate to the dark atmosphere.

 OVERALL: To be completely honest, at one point of reading this manga, I felt like I was watching a movie.
 Seriously, I think Miyamoto Kano should put this on the big screen.
 It would be a big hit, and I would throw all of my money at her.

-Regardless of whether you like yaoi or not, this manga can be appealing to anybody out there looking for a mature, intriguing mystery.
+Regardless of whether you like yaoi or not, this manga can be appealing to anybody out there looking for a mature, haunting, and intriguing mystery.